lukecaputo/Daily-Office-Generator/README.md

 ## Usage
   `python generate_bcp_ebook.py`

-    --year : Generates the entire year unless a month is specified.
+    "--year" : Generates the entire year unless a month is specified.
 Excluding this argument results in the current year.
-    --month : Generates a specific month from the default year, unless the year is specified.
+    "--month" : Generates a specific month from the default year, unless the year is specified.
 Accepts a number (1-12) or a full/abbreviated month name.
-    --date : Generates a specific date (YYYY-MM-DD).
+    "--date" : Generates a specific date (YYYY-MM-DD).
 Unable to be combined with the year or month argument.
-    --season : Generates the entire liturgical season (advent, christmas or xmas, epiphany, lent, holyweek or holy-week, easter or eastertide, ordinary-time or ordinarytime or pentecost).
+    "--season" : Generates the entire liturgical season (advent, christmas or xmas, epiphany, lent, holyweek or holy-week, easter or eastertide, ordinary-time or ordinarytime or pentecost).
-    --package : Providing the argument "full" will generate a full year, 12 months, 365 days, and each season as a total package for the given year.
+    "--package" : Providing the argument "full" will generate a full year, 12 months, 365 days, and each season as a total package for the given year.
 The "--year" argument must be used.

 ## Output